Crummock Water: Geography

+Scale Force, the highest waterfall in the Lake District, feeds the lake and has a drop of 170 ft.

+Toponymy

 "The meaning of 'Crummock' seems to be 'Crooked one', from British" (Brythonic Celtic) "'crumbaco'-'crooked'".
 This may refer to the winding course of the River Cocker, which flows out of the lake, or refer to the bending nature of the lake itself.
+It may also refer to the road that runs along the eastern side of the lake, which is extremely winding and 'crooked'.
 The word "'water' is the main Lakeland term for 'lake'".

-Scale Force, the highest waterfall in the Lake District, feeds the lake and has a drop of 170 ft.
+History

 Water from the lake was treated at Cornhow water treatment works, near Loweswater, and was distributed to the towns of Silloth-on-Solway, Maryport, Workington, and many smaller towns, villages, and hamlets in the surrounding area for drinking and all other uses.
 This use ceased in October 2022 with the commissioning of the United Utilities pipeline to bring supply from Thirlmere.

 Crummock Water gained attention in 1988 when the body of Sheena Owlett was found in the lake.
 It later transpired she had been murdered in Wetherby, West Yorkshire.